thriveweb/davis-legal/content/pages/areas.md

   largeTitle: Areas
   leftColumn: >-
     Robert Davis appears as counsel in Australian State, Territorial and Federal Courts and the High Court of Australia.
-His main areas of practice include
+His main areas of practice include:
   rightColumn: ''
   subtitle: Areas of practice
   title: Accepting briefs to advise and appear